xc308/XC_Work/README.md

 We propose a cross-MRF model class, consisting of a mixed spatial graphical model framework and a cross-MRF theory to address various challenges of highly multivariate large-scale spatial data collectively within one unified framework.

-The core contribution of the cross-MRF theory is that it realises *doubly* conditional independence (CI) among both p variates and n spatial locations, see [here](Assets/4CI.png).
+The core contribution of the cross-MRF theory is that it realises *doubly* conditional independence (CI) among both p components and n spatial locations, see [here](Assets/4CI.png).

 We achieved:
   - utmost sparsity in the joint precision matrix